Circuit Court for Frederick County

 A Status / Scheduling Conference is set immediately upon the filing of a family case.
 These conferences are generally held approximately forty-five (45) days after the date of filing, hopefully giving sufficient time for the Defendant(s) to be served and possibly answer the complaint.
 The purpose of the Scheduling Conference is to define the issues, clarify expectations, set dates, and impose a timeline for concluding the case.
 The Court may order services to support settlement.

-This is an opportunity for the parties to inform the Court of the issues that have been settled and if there are any issues still outstanding.
+A Settlement Conference is an opportunity for the parties to inform the Court of the issues that have been settled and if there are any issues still outstanding.
+Parties and any lawyers will be expected to be present and make good faith efforts to resolve their case that day.
 Additional services may be ordered at this time.

 Supervised Visitation and Monitored Exchange centers are offered to provide a safe environment for children to have parental contact, therapeutic services and/or to transfer between parents.